Vitae Addresses Law Students at Nat’l Press Club

 Vitae Foundation 1731 Southridge Drive, Jefferson City, MO 65109

-…And true to form, our coach made us run to get to the Capitol tour on time.
+…And had to run to get to the Capitol tour on time.

 Not the sleet on the ground…